getslashdeploy/actions/README.md

 # GitHub Actions for SlashDeploy

-This repository contains GitHub Actions to be used with SlashDeploy.
+This repository contains GitHub Actions optimized for usage with [SlashDeploy](https://getslashdeploy.com/).

 ## Usage